 After that, you should simply click the “+” icon to see the list of available content elements.
 Pretty intuitive, isn’t it?

 An object styling is the same.
 But now all individual elements have their controlled properties.
 Once you’ve added the element, you can style:

 - Individual content elements – a gray settings panel

 - The row – a green settings panel

 - A column – a blue settings panel.

 You simply need to hover over the element to see all available settings.
-From the UX perspective, this way you’ll have a quick and more intuitive access to each element or section.
+From the UX perspective, this way you’ll have quick and more intuitive access to each element or section.

 Another useful improvement, which I briefly mentioned, is the ability to reconstruct the already created sections.
-For example, you can manage columns of the row by changing their structure (e.g. change one-column layout to three-column layout).
+For example, you can manage columns of the row by changing their structure (e.g. change one-column layout to a three-column layout).